epklein/website-change-detector/README.md

 4. **View results**
    - Changed URLs will be printed to the console.
    - The script updates `checksum.csv` with the latest checksums and change dates.
+   - For each detected change, a cleaned HTML snapshot is saved in the `snapshots/` directory, named by its checksum.
+A log of changes is kept in `snapshots/snapshots.log`.

 ## How it works

 - The script fetches each URL and removes common sources of noise (such as ad image query parameters and dynamic hidden fields) before calculating a checksum.
 - If an ignore pattern file is specified for a URL, all matching patterns are removed from the page before comparison.
 - If the checksum differs from the previous run, the URL is reported as changed and the date is updated.
+- When a change is detected, the cleaned HTML is saved as a snapshot in the `snapshots/` directory, and the change is logged.

 ## Customization